 Project management inspired by living systems.
 It’s an iterative, cyclic, integrative, people first approach.
 It focuses on finding alignment by uniting everyone’s dreams instead of looking for compromises.

 Volunteer working such as WWOOF, Workaway et al

 A wonderful opportunity to explore the world by staying at people’s place for a few weeks or months and give them a hand while being fed and provided with shelter.
 Exchange knowledge, gain skills, form communities, make friends.
 Hashtag slow travel.

 Love is all there is.
 The Mastery of Love is a contemplation on love based on the Toltec wisdom.
 One of my bibles that I come back to every now and then.
 Recognize the infinite love in yourself.
 Have love for yourself so you don’t depend on getting it from other sources.

 Making Love: Sexual Love The Divine Way is a guide for reconnecting to one’s sexual energy based on tantric teachings.
 Making love is uniting with the divine.
 Let the bodies make love instead of doing sex.
 This philosophy had transformed my sexual life.

 A transformative journey from the need of finding physical exercises to treat my hurting back to spiritual connection with the one.
 Yoga’s toolbox is vast.
 It includes body postures, breathing exercises, diet and hygienic recommendations, relaxation techniques, meditation practices, and so on.
 It’s a compass in my life.

 The Indian science of life.
-A holistic approach to restore body and mind balance in the ever-changing environment.
+A holistic approach to restore body and mind balance in an ever-changing environment.
 101 for self healing and cooking.
 Vasant Lad’s Ayurveda: The Science of Self-Healing book is a decent starting point.